9 Proven Tips to Attract Nesting Birds

-Set up several birdhouses throughout your yard.
-Be sure to use different-size entrance holes so different species of birds can find a house to use.
-(See the “Build a Birdhouse” chart.) —Gary Clark, Knowlton, Quebec
+To attract nesting birds, set up several birdhouses throughout your yard.
+Be sure to use different-size entrance holes so different species of birds, such as wrens and woodpeckers, can find a house to use. —Gary Clark, Knowlton, Quebec

 We’ve increased the number of house finches nesting in our yard by wiring small strawberry baskets in the corners of the awnings on our house.
 We put up four baskets one year and watched 38 house finch fledge from the nests.
 During winter, some finches even roost in them. —Doris Bartel, Hillsboro, Kansas

-Paint purple martin houses white because it reflects the sun’s rays and keeps the houses cooler.
+Paint purple martin gourd birdhouses white because it reflects the sun’s rays and keeps the houses cooler.
 I also place the entrance holes in different locations in each gourd so the martins can determine which house is theirs. —Victor Stoll, Finger, Tennessee